 The benefits of compliance with this policy include more efficient work practices and the management of retained information as a business asset.

-This policy is written within the context of the National Archives' Information Governance Framework and Information Management Policy.
+This policy is written within the context of the National Archives’ Information and Data Governance Framework and Information and Data Management Policy.

-This policy applies to all Archives' staff and contractors.
+This policy applies to all National Archives’ staff and contractors.